JanssenProject/jans/docs/admin/terraform/README.md

 ## Janssen Terraform provider

 !!!
 Note
-    The janssen terraform resources cannot be created or destroyed/deleted using terraform, as they are always present in a Janssen deployment.
+    The Janssen Terraform resources cannot be created or destroyed/deleted using Terraform, as they are always present in a Janssen deployment.
 Instead, they can be imported and then updated.
 The creation of such a resource using `terraform apply` will result in an error.
-Deletion on the other hand using `terraform destroy` will result in the resource being removed from the state file and become not under terraform management.
+Deletion on the other hand using `terraform destroy` will result in the resource being removed from the state file and become not under Terraform management.

-The [Janssen](https://registry.terraform.io/providers/JanssenProject/jans/latest/docs) terraform provider is used to manage resources in a Janssen deployment.
+The [Janssen](https://registry.terraform.io/providers/JanssenProject/jans/latest/docs) Terraform provider is used to manage resources in a Janssen deployment.
 This includes all configurations, users, groups, OIDC clients, and more.

 ## Example - Configure Janssen

-Let's have an example on `importing` the current `logging level` of a deployment and `changing` it using terraform.
+Let's have an example on `importing` the current `logging level` of a deployment and `changing` it using Terraform.

 1. Configure Terraform to install the required plugins for `Janssen provider`.
 Add this to your `.tf` file: